-Manchester City Women manager Nick Cushing was appointed to his role in November 2013.
+Nick Cushing was appointed as manager of Manchester City's women's team in November 2013.

 During that time, he worked within the 12-16 Development Phase of coaching, collecting an A-Licence qualification along the way.
 He has also studied Management and Leadership, plus Business and Accounting.